If you self-identify as an introvert, am I right to guess that you regularly talk yourself OUT of promoting yourself and

 If you’re struggling to feel confident about your marketing and would like further support from me, then my group coaching programme could be ideal for you.

 This is an opportunity to work closely with me and to upskill yourself so that you can confidently create marketing content this year and beyond.

 In a small group of other professional photographers, I’ll help you develop a more strategic and streamlined approach to your marketing content to help you become more confident and more consistent than ever before.

-The ‘Confident Content Accelerator’ is an eight-week programme designed to help you approach your marketing with confidence, make more impact and attract more clients to your photography business.
+The ‘Confident Content Accelerator’ is a programme designed to help you approach your marketing with confidence, make more impact and attract more clients to your photography business.
 Register your interest here if you’d like me to send you more details.